antoriri0125/antoriri0125/README.md

  ✦ . 　⁺ 　 . ✦ . 　⁺ 　 . ✦

-I'm a HUGE sonic fan!! plz interact if you like sonic I LOVE sonic so much
+I'm a HUGE sonic fan!! plz interact if you like sonic I LOVE sonic so much (I get a bit shy interacting with people with the same interests as me so don't expect me to be very talkative about sonic related topics)

 My fictionkins are :